scheb/2fa/UPGRADE.md

 `Scheb\TwoFactorBundle\Mailer\SwiftAuthCodeMailer` was removed.
 Please migrate to `symfony/mailer` or use a [custom mailer implementation](https://symfony.com/bundles/SchebTwoFactorBundle/6.x/providers/email.html#custom-mailer).

+Signature of `Scheb\TwoFactorBundle\Model\Email\TwoFactorInterface::getEmailAuthCode()` has changed to be nullable, please update your implementation accordingly.

 ### `scheb/2fa-qr-code`

 The package `scheb/2fa-qr-code` was discontinued.
 Please migrate to get QR code content from service